 I almost gave up, but decided to push through (because CHEAPSKATE).
 I set short goals for myself, like making it to two weeks, and then a month, and then two months, and slowly but surely, we made our way to a year.

 And I still didn’t like it.
 And that’s okay.

-However, in the process of learning to make breastfeeding bearable for myself, I came up with a few strategies that made it seem a lot easier.
-I’ve got to admit, making a few little changes made it SO much easier for to breastfeed for a year, even when you don’t like breastfeeding.
+However, in the process of learning to make breastfeeding bearable for myself, I found a may to make it work.
+I’ve got to admit, making a few little changes makes it SO much easier for to breastfeed for a year, even when you don’t like breastfeeding.
 So if you find yourself in a similar position, give yourself some grace.
 And don’t worry, because we’ve got some FANTASTIC, super-easy breastfeeding hacks for lazy moms for you to try.